StevenBlack/vocab/README.md

 ### patina
-The outermost layer of a metal surface, most particularly the filmy green layer that forms on bronze or copper after oxidation that is thought to add beauty.
+The outermost layer of a metal surface.
-You could be figurative and use it to describe a person's manner and appearance.

 ### patois